-This student handbook will help to acquaint you with almost everything you need to know about the Department of Nursing.
-Not only does it contain activities and program requirements, but also contains important information that will help you to succeed and navigate efficiently through the nursing program.
+This student handbook will help to acquaint you with everything you need to know about the Department of Nursing, its policies, and information critical to your success within the program.
+Not only does it contain activities and program requirements, but also contains information that will help you to navigate efficiently through the nursing program.

-The Department has a number of opportunities for you to become involved both socially and academically.
-The Student Nurses' Association of PA (SNAP), the Mary Kline Lecture Series, the Xi Delta Chapter of Sigma Theta Tau International Honor Society just to name a few.
+The Department has a number of opportunities for you to become involved socially, professionally, and academically.
+The Student Nurses' Association of PA (SNAP), the Mary Kline Day Lecture Series, and the Xi Delta Chapter of Sigma Theta Tau International Honor Society are a few of the opportunities available to you.